Introduction

 Stomatocytes are a type of red blood cell (RBC) with a distinctive appearance on a peripheral blood smear in terms of RBC morphology.

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

-• Mouth-Shaped Indentation: The defining feature of a stomatocyte is a centrally located, slit-like indentation that resembles a small mouth.
+- Mouth-Shaped Indentation: The defining feature of a stomatocyte is a centrally located, slit-like indentation that resembles a small mouth.
 This indentation gives the cell its name (stoma means “mouth” in Greek).

 Causes of Stomatocytes